-Preliminary information from WHO suggests that the novel coronavirus, SARS-CoV-2 (the virus causing COVID-19), may survive for a few hours or more on environmental surfaces.
+Preliminary information from WHO had simply suggested that the novel coronavirus, SARS-CoV-2 (the virus causing COVID-19), may survive for a few hours or more on environmental surfaces.
 However, based on data gathered from experimental research and systematic reviews presented below, related zoonotic coronaviruses, SARS-CoV and MERS-CoV, have been shown to persist on various surfaces at room temperature (20-25°C [68-77°F]) for about 1 to 6 days.
 In contrast, under certain experimental conditions of increased temperature and humidity, the survivability of coronaviruses has been demonstrated to show a rapid decline.
 Despite this, no evidence in human populations exists for an effect of heat or humidity on transmission parameters.

 Key Original Research Papers

 Original data on SARS-CoV and MERS-CoV survival are summarized below.